What is our purpose?

 Award-Winning & #1 Best-Selling Author of “Habits For Success – Inspired Ideas to Help You Soar” | Coach | Creative | TEDx Speaker | Radio Personality | Actor | 4x Ironman Triathlete

-I think one of the major points of life is to continue to learn and grow.
+One of the major points of life is to continue to learn and grow

 Life is constantly flowing and evolving around us.
 I feel we should be doing the same.
 We aren’t meant to be stagnant.
 Life is so much richer when we continue to grow, mature, and have new experiences.